A leaking hot water system is a significant issue for any residential or commercial property.

 Condensation In The Water Heater

 Some hot water systems older than 10 years experience condensation.
-This usually occurs if the temperature of the thermostat is set to be too high.
-Another cause of the same is the damaged insulation layer of the tank.
+This usually occurs if the thermostat is set too high.
+Another cause is the damaged insulation layer of the tank.
 Turn off the gas valve if you handle a gas hot water system.

 However, if you have an electric heater, turn off the circuit breaker controlling the power supply and let the heater sit idle for a few hours.

 Double-check if the leak reappears upon switching on the heater at a high temperature.
-A poorly insulated tank often needs to be replaced with a new hot water system that is better insulated.
+A poorly insulated tank must often be replaced with a new, better-insulated hot water system.
 You can even consult an expert to discuss whether the insulation layer could be repaired, but the chances of the same are relatively low.

 Oxidation Of The Tank

 Water heaters require frequent and regular maintenance.
 If a proper maintenance schedule is not adhered to, the accumulated salt, chemicals, and residue will rust and damage the tank’s inner lining.
-Once a tiny leak is formed, the water pressure inside the tank shall force the leak to magnify over a short period of time.
+Once a tiny leak is formed, the water pressure inside the tank shall force the leak to magnify over a short period.

 Contact An Experienced Plumber

-Water heaters are complicated devices that unlicensed individuals should ideally not be tampered with.
-The intensity of defects may vary depending on whether you have an electric water heater, a gas water heater, or a solar one.
+Water heaters are complicated devices that unlicensed individuals should ideally not tamper with.
+The intensity of defects may vary depending on whether you have an electric, gas, or solar water heater.

-If you seek professional help to fix a water heater, you may contact Big Blue Plumbing Golden Beach.
-This plumbing agency, located in South East Queensland, is known for its excellent customer service, and the multiple five-star ratings testify to the same.
+If you need professional help fixing a water heater, contact Big Blue Plumbing Golden Beach.
+This plumbing agency, located in South East Queensland, is known for its excellent customer service, and its multiple five-star ratings testify to this.

 Is your hot water heater leaking?
-Get in touch to have it fixed early because delaying plumbing repairs is never a good idea!
+Contact us to have it fixed early because delaying plumbing repairs is never a good idea!